 A tuna sandwich is one of those things that reminds me of my childhood, and for some reason I just feel like my vegan kids need to know what one tastes like as well.

-I have seen a lot of recipes floating around for chickpea salad sandwiches.
-They are delicious, and I make them as well, however, I craved the taste and texture of that classic tuna sandwich that I ate as a child.
+No, this is not one of those chickpea tuna recipes.
+I have seen a lot of recipes floating around for chickpea “tuna” salad sandwiches.
+They are delicious.
+I make them as well, however, I craved the taste and texture of that classic tuna sandwich that I ate as a child.
 I fiddled around with ingredients and proportions until I came up with something pretty darn close to the taste and texture that I remember!

 Grill it with a slice of vegan cheese and you have a hot, mouthwatering vegan tuna melt!
 Put a little vegan butter on the outside sides of the bread and grill it on medium heat until it is golden brown and the cheese is melted!